GoogleChrome/web.dev/src/site/content/en/patterns/files/save-a-file/index.md

 ---
 layout: pattern
-title: How to open one or multiple files
+title: How to save a file
 date: 2022-07-13
 description: >
-  Learn how to open one or multiple files in the browser.
+  Learn how to save a file in the browser.
 height: 800
 ---